Yubico/java-webauthn-server/doc/releasing.md

     Gradle build script.
 Conversely, remove or downgrade to `implementation` any dependencies no longer exposed in the public API.

+    Add `@since` tags to the JavaDoc for new features.

  3. Run the tests one more time:

     ```